 1. Road Conditions

 Driving and road conditions vary around the Island.
 Along the north coast between Montego Bay and Ocho Rios, we found roads to be well maintained due to the tourist trade.
 In the southwest and traversing the Blue Mountains, roads weren’t so friendly.
-Potholes big enough to swallow a small vehicle and lack of street signage were the greatest challenges.
+Potholes big enough to swallow a small vehicle and lack of street signage were two of the greatest challenges.
+Also, local drivers range from overzealous, to really “chilled” – if you catch my drift.
 Know how to change a tyre yourself and if your car rental company offers reasonably priced tyre replacement insurance, take it!
 Lastly, plan to only travel during daylight hours.

 Do your research and note which places to avoid.
 Stick to main roads in urban areas.
+There are police blockades on roads in and out of places such as Montego Bay, due to heightened crime.
 Take locals’ advice if they tell you not to go somewhere.
 The most apprehensive moment we had on the trip was when we hit a huge pothole an hour outside of Kingston and it completely ripped through one of our tyres.
 We were in a town we knew nothing about.
 Thankfully some inquisitive locals came to ask us if we were ok and needed help and left us alone when we politely declined.

 Furthermore, don’t make yourself a target for the usual hustlers and opportunists that you find in any big tourist destination.
 Dress down, minimise the valuables you are carrying and don’t go flashing them around.
 Make use of your hotel safe to keep your valuables and travel documents such as your passport.